Pachysandra Terminalis: A Shady Ground Cover Option

 When the flowers bloom in March and April, they’re a gorgeous, yet simple white.
 Contrasted against the glossy green foliage and creeping stems, it’s not a statement ground cover, but it’s an effective and efficient shade option.

-As it grows throughout the years, Japanese spurge will become a dense cover like you see in the photo below.
-Because it’s so suited to climates in the eastern and northeastern parts of North America, it tends to spread rapidly, pushing out native species and greatly changing the soil composition as it grows.
+As it grows throughout the years, Japanese spurge will become a dense cover.
+Because it’s so suited to climates in the eastern and northeastern parts of North America, it spreads rapidly, pushing out native species and greatly changing the soil composition as it grows.

-Japanese pachysandra ground cover has low to medium watering needs.
-You’ll need to water the plant to keep the soil moist, but make sure there is good drainage.
+This ground cover requires low to medium watering.
+Water the plant to keep the soil moist, but make sure there is good drainage.
 Standing water will expose the roots and stem to fungal attacks and rotting.
-Also, it’s best to avoid overhead watering as it can put your plant at undue risk for disease.
+Also, it’s best to avoid overhead watering, as it can put your plant at undue risk for disease.

 Keeping the soil damp will provide adequate moisture for the humidity this plant enjoys.
 Due to its ground covering nature, you shouldn’t have to water often.